eosnetworkfoundation/docs/docs/04_protocol/02_transactions_protocol.md

 # 3. Transaction Lifecycle

 Transactions go through various stages during their lifespan.
-First, a transaction is created in an application or an EOSIO client such as cleos by pushing the associated actions into the transaction.
+First, a transaction is created in an application or an Antelope client such as cleos by pushing the associated actions into the transaction.
 Next, the transaction is sent to the locally connected node, which in turn relays it to the active producing nodes for validation and execution via the peer-to-peer network.
 Next, the validated transaction is pushed to a block by the active producer on schedule along with other transactions.
 Finally the block that contains the transaction is pushed to all other nodes for validation.
 When a supermajority of producers have validated the block, and the block becomes irreversible, the transaction gets permanently recorded in the blockchain and it is considered immutable.

 ## 3.1.
 Create Transaction